What Are Bingo Networks?

 You’ve Lost Me – White Labels?

-cozygames white label screenshotSorry about that, yes, a white label.
+What is a White Label Bingo SiteSorry about that, yes, a white label.

 This is a company that wanted to open a bingo website but didn’t have the time, money, or inclination to build it from scratch.
-They will license the website framework (the inner workings of it, the coding and all of the stuff players don’t need to worry about) and most of the design from a network like Cozy, for example, before adding their own branding and personalising it a little bit.
+They will license the website framework (the inner workings of it, the coding and all of the stuff players don’t need to worry about) and most of the design from a network like Dragonfish, for example, before adding their own branding and personalising it a little bit.
 This is why a lot of bingo websites look the same, they are probably white labels built from the same template.

 So, these companies hire the network to supply the goods to their white label website.
 It’s sort of like a builder might take on a house renovation and subcontract the electrics and the plumbing to someone else.